MaxixSVK/mDB/README.md

 # mDB - Your Personal Library

-Ever wondered what and when you read *that* book?
+Ever wondered when you read *that* book?
 Just search for it with mDB!

 ### Features
 - Custom Backend with SQL connection